California Truck Accident Lawyer

 Call Our Injury Lawyers to Discuss Your Case

 To make sure that you get properly compensated, it is crucial to have a lawyer on your side right away.
-Physical evidence at the accident scene such as skid marks and scuffs begin to disappear within hours after a truck accident once the police barriers are removed.
+Physical evidence at the accident scene such as skid marks and scuffs begins to disappear within hours after a truck accident once the police barriers are removed.

 Weather and vehicular traffic along the same stretch of the road will quickly destroy evidence.